idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tutorial_04.md

 !listing modules/porous_flow/examples/tutorial/04.i start=[BCs] end=[AuxVariables]

-The `TensorMechanics` module of MOOSE provides some useful `AuxKernels` for extracting effective stresses of interest to this problem (the effective radial stress and the effective hoop stress)
+The `SolidMechanics` module of MOOSE provides some useful `AuxKernels` for extracting effective stresses of interest to this problem (the effective radial stress and the effective hoop stress)

 !listing modules/porous_flow/examples/tutorial/04.i start=[AuxVariables] end=[Modules]